byui-cit/learning-modules/modules/html/block-inline/prepare1.md

     text-align: center;
 }
 ```
 I like it left aligned inside the container so I won't add the text-align: center.
+But you can leave it if you like.

-But you get the idea with centering containers and content of containers now.
+Now we can see how to center containers and content of containers.
 And the elements inside our main section are centered nicely.

 Let's take off the borders if you haven't already.
 Delete the following rule-set: